mezbaur-rahman/mezbaur-rahman.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 I am Mezbaur Rahman, a Ph.D. student in the Department of Computer Science at the University of Illinois Chicago (UIC), where I work as a Research Assistant in the dl4nlpspace Lab under the guidance of Professor <a href="https://www.cs.uic.edu/~cornelia/" target="_blank">Cornelia Caragea</a>.
-My research lies at the intersection of Natural Language Processing and Machine Learning, with a focus on semi-supervised learning and learning from noisy labels using signals from large language models (LLMs) and Vision-Language Models (VLMs).
+My research lies at the intersection of Natural Language Processing and Machine Learning, with a focus on semi-supervised learning and learning from noisy labels using signals from large language models (LLMs) and Vision Language Models (VLMs).

 I earned my B.Sc. in <a href="https://cse.iutoic-dhaka.edu/" target="_blank">Computer Science and Engineering</a> from the <a href="https://iutoic-dhaka.edu/" target="_blank">Islamic University of technology (IUT)</a>, Dhaka, Bangladesh, in 2019.
 After graduation, I joined IUT as a Lecturer in the Department of Computer Science and Engineering, where I taught undergraduate courses and engaged in research until July 2023.
 In Fall 2023, I began my Ph.D. journey at UIC, where I am currently pursuing my doctoral studies in Computer Science.